-Fig.1.
-Example of high dynamic lane change interaction scenario reasoning is a more traditional method, mainly outputting the behavioural probability of interacting vehicles.
+At present, interaction-based decision-making methods for uncertain scenarios are primarily classified into probabilistic reasoning-based methods, learning-based methods, game theory, and others.
+Firstly, probabilistic reasoning is a more traditional method, mainly outputting the behavioural probability of interacting vehicles.
 However, it struggles to handle highly dynamic, multi-participant traffic situations effectively.
-With the rapid development of machine learning technology, researchers have employed learningbased methods to model the interaction of obstacle vehicles.
+With the rapid development of machine learning technology, researchers have employed learning-based methods to model the interaction of obstacle vehicles.
 However, the learning-based method has the disadvantage of poor interpretation and cannot even deal with the algorithm failure in the scenario of high dynamic lane change.
-Consequently, researchers have turned to game theory approaches, which offer simple modelling and stable convergence, to address driving decision problems in interactive environments.
+Consequently, researchers turn to game theory approaches, which offer simple modelling and stable convergence, to address driving decision problems in interactive environments.
 Game theory-based methods are widely used to assess uncertainties in driving environments and can account for interactions among multiple participants.